 Besides, most users who want to offload the small amount of memory and processing overhead from their computer or mobile device, should choose to terminate their VPN connection at the router.
 That way, the router will do all the heavy lifting regarding data encryption and decryption.

 To do so, all a user needs is a router that has been flashed with DD-WRT or Tomato firmware.

-- Exceptional data security when using AES-256 encryption
+- Exceptional data security using AES-256 encryption

 - Can be sent to other ports to circumvent network restrictions

-- Most VPN providers have step-by-step guides to help novices secure their data
+- Most VPN providers have step-by-step guides

 - Open source software